microsoft/pyright/docs/configuration.md

 - <a name="reportUnnecessaryCast"></a> **reportUnnecessaryCast** [boolean or string, optional]: Generate or suppress diagnostics for `cast` calls that are statically determined to be unnecessary.
 Such calls are sometimes indicative of a programming error.
 The default value for this setting is `"none"`.

 - <a name="reportUnnecessaryComparison"></a> **reportUnnecessaryComparison** [boolean or string, optional]: Generate or suppress diagnostics for `==` or `!=` comparisons or other conditional expressions that are statically determined to always evaluate to False or True.
 Such comparisons are sometimes indicative of a programming error.
 The default value for this setting is `"none"`.
+Also reports `case` clauses in a `match` statement that can be statically determined to never match (with exception of the `_` wildcard pattern, which is exempted).

 - <a name="reportUnnecessaryContains"></a> **reportUnnecessaryContains** [boolean or string, optional]: Generate or suppress diagnostics for `in` operations that are statically determined to always evaluate to False or True.
 Such operations are sometimes indicative of a programming error.
 The default value for this setting is `"none"`.